 Since joining the department, I have been involved in all sorts of different tasks, met lots of different members of the team (albeit virtually) and seen the work my colleagues do on a daily basis.
-From becoming accustomed with the inner workings of the department, meeting the team and witnessing all the things C+P do to help us, the students, it has become abundantly clear to me that they certainly don’t bite.
+From becoming accustomed with the inner workings of the department, meeting the team and witnessing all the things Careers and Placements do to help us, the students, it has become abundantly clear to me that they certainly don’t bite.
 They have our best interests at heart and go above and beyond every day to secure us amazing opportunities.

 What is Business Development and how does it benefit you?

 Some of you might be wondering what business development is, what role it plays within Careers and Placements and how it benefits you.
 Business development covers a wide range of activities with the overall goal of growing a business and making the business more successful.
 Within the Employer Engagement team, we measure our success on how many opportunities we source for graduates and current students.

 In my case, as I am aligned to the postgraduate team, I have the general aim of securing as many placement opportunities for postgraduate students as possible whilst also making sure the opportunities are easy to apply for and students are aware of them.
 Primarily I work towards this objective by maintaining relationships with businesses we have previously worked with and developing fresh relationships with businesses.